SHARE LITERACY EARLY CHILDHOOD EDUCATION PROGRAMS

 Virginia Head Start Association

-Hoopoe books and other materials were provided at cost to Fauquier Community Action Head Start in Warrenton, where they were used by 155 preschoolers, and to the Higher Horizons Daycare Center, a Head Start program in Falls Church, where they were used by 240 preschoolers.
+Hoopoe books and other materials have been provided at cost to the Higher Horizons Daycare Center, a Head Start program in Falls Church, where they were enjoyed by at least 240 preschoolers per year.
+The DC Share Chapter has facilitated these donations.

 For the 2015 Share Literacy Annual Report, click here.